 Limited resources are available to help meet affordable housing production targets for the station area.
 The Downtown Strategy 2000 Environmental Impact Report (EIR) sets a goal of 20 percent affordable housing for Downtown San José.
-VTA's Joint Development policy also requires a minimum of 20 percent affordable units at no more than 60 percent of AMI on individual VTA-owned sites, and a 35 percent goal across VTA's joint development portfolio.
+VTA's Joint Development policy also requires a minimum of 20 percent affordable units at no more than 60 percent of AMI on individual VTA-owned sites and a 35 percent goal across VTA's joint development portfolio.

-Federal, state, and private funding sources are required to fund affordable housing.
+Federal, state, local, and private funding is needed to help build affordable housing.
 In the last two years, new state funding sources and private philanthropic opportunities have emerged.
 Other local partnerships may also be possible.